Moving Anchor Extragradient Methods For Smooth Structured Minimax Problems: Numerical experiments

 where $Q = A^{T}A$ is positive semidefinite for $A \in \mathbb{R}^{k \times n}$ which has entries generated independently from the standard normal distribution, $K \in \mathbb{R}^{m \times n}$ with entries generated uniformly and independently from the interval $[-1,1],$ and $\Delta^{n}, \Delta^{m}$ are the $n-$ and $m-$simplices, respectively:

-One may interpret this as a two person game where player one has $n$ strategies to choose from, choosing strategy $i$ with probability $x_{i} \; (i = 1, . . . , n)$ to attempt to minimize a loss, while the second player attempt to maximize their gain among $m$ strategies with strategy $j$ chosen with probability $y_{j} \; (j = 1, . . . , m).$ The payoff is a quadratic function that depends on the strategy of both players.
+One may interpret this as a two person game where player one has $n$ strategies to choose from, choosing strategy $i$ with probability $x_{i} \; (i = 1, . . . , n)$ to attempt to minimize a loss, while the second player attempt to maximize their gain among $m$ strategies with strategy $j$ chosen with probability $y_{j} \; (j = 1, \ldots , m).$ The payoff is a quadratic function that depends on the strategy of both players.
+This was implemented following the 3 operator splitting scheme in \cite{davis2015three}, with parameter $\lambda = 0.25$.

 For this example, we used FEG fixed and moving anchor variants in the monotone (that is, $\rho=0$) setting of the algorithm.
-We compare $20,000$ iterations of the log of the grad norm squared of the fixed anchor versus the same for a negative $\gamma_{k}$ variant where the parameter $\delta$ is scaled by $1/10$ and a negative $\gamma_{k}$ variant where $\delta$ is scaled by $1/100.$ This is the first numerical example where we tune $\delta,$ a parameter used in controlling the step size.
-We chose $m=500,$ $k=1000$, and $n=2500.$
+For the high dimensional setting, we compute $20,000$ iterations and view the log of the grad norm squared of the fixed anchor versus the positive and negative $\gamma_{k}$ moving anchor variants.
+For the low dimensional setting, we compare the same algorithms but only compare this on $8,000$ iterations, as the convergence behavior in this lower dimensional setting is more quickly distinguished.

-We remark that, initially, it seems the $\frac{1}{10}\delta$ variant is fastest by a constant, and then is overtaken by the $\frac{1}{100}\delta$ variant and then the fixed anchor while the initially faster $\frac{1}{10}\delta$ `flattens out' rather quickly.
-For much of this experiment, it appears that the $\frac{1}{100}\delta$ variant and the fixed anchor very closely parallel one another - there seems to be a slight advantage to the $\frac{1}{100}\delta$ moving anchor for the majority of the experiment after between two and three dozen iterations, and then at the tail end of the experiment the fixed anchor may have a marginal lead.
+In both settings, the positive $\gamma_{k}$ variant is the fastest (ie, most accelerated) algorithm by a significant margin, even with different random seeds selected across both test runs.
+This is a significant contrast to the EAG-V toy example, also a convex-concave problem, where the $-\gamma_{k}$ variant of the moving anchor is the fastest algorithm.
+Taken together, both results are promising for the moving anchor framework, but suggest that more theoretical work is to be done to understand the acceleration mechanism offered by anchoring variants, and what variant will be fastest in a given problem.